-- Henry David Thoreau (1817 – 1862) wrote the following essays: A Winter Walk, Life Without Principle, Wild Apples, etc.
+- Henry David Thoreau (1817 – 1862) wrote several great essays.
+Among them, find A Winter Walk, Life Without Principle, Wild Apples, etc.

-- Other outstanding essays writers were Margaret Fuller, Jones Very, and Bronson Alcott.
+Other outstanding creators of that time were Margaret Fuller, Jones Very, and Bronson Alcott.

 This period has very clear boundaries – two great wars that significantly influenced American culture – the Civil War and the World War I. Changes in social life, rapid industrialization and urbanization – all these were major factors that impacted authors’ writing style.
-Writers wanted to depict life as it was.
-Here are the most prominent writers of this period:
+American realism writers wanted to depict life as it was.
+Here are the most prominent artists of this period.

 - Mark Twain (1835 – 1910) and his essays What Is Man, Advice to Youth, etc.